jentrent/tracker/README.md

 **Tracker** is a full-stack, Java web application for managing IT/software issues and bugs.
 It's built on Java/JEE, JSF/Primefaces, Spring, JPA/Hibernate, and PostgreSQL.
 The application is designed using the Model-View-Controller (MVC) pattern as well as other well-established object-oriented design patterns.

 ### Features
 Tracker was inspired by various well-known issue/bug management software.
-As such, Tracker includes the basic tracking features needed to group, assign, and manage issues/bugs through an established software development lifecylce (SDLC) workflow.
+As such, Tracker includes the features needed to create, group, assign, and route issues/bugs through a software development life cycle (SDLC).
 It's key features include the following:
 - Create, update, and delete an issue/bug
 - Assign issues/bugs to various team members
 - Workflow an issue/bug through the SDLC process